paulkarpenko/us-code-ui/uscode/title-06-domestic-security/chapter-004-transportation-security.md

 (2) Operating uses of funds, including—

-  (A) security training, including training under [section 1137 of this title](./chapter-004-transportation-security.md#section-1137) and training developed by institutions of higher education and by nonprofit employee labor organizations, for public transportation employees, including frontline employees;
+  (A) security training and associated backfill, including training under [section 1137 of this title](./chapter-004-transportation-security.md#section-1137) and training developed by institutions of higher education and by nonprofit employee labor organizations, for public transportation employees, including frontline employees;

   (B) live or simulated exercises under [section 1136 of this title](./chapter-004-transportation-security.md#section-1136);